nrishabh/turbo-tribble/README.md

 # Turbo Tribble
 An information retrieval program for spotify podcasts that uses [open-source embeddings](https://huggingface.co/blog/getting-started-with-embeddings) to encode text into vectors and [faiss](https://github.com/facebookresearch/faiss) to perform similarity search.
 Inspired from the [TREC Challenge of 2020 and 2021](https://trecpodcasts.github.io/).
-Made for our class on Information Retrieval and Web Agents at Johns Hopkins during the Spring 2023 semester.
+Made for our class on [Information Retrieval and Web Agents](https://www.cs.jhu.edu/~yarowsky/cs466.html) at Johns Hopkins University during the Spring 2023 semester.

 ## Table of Contents
 - [Turbo Tribble](#turbo-tribble)